IR35 and the private sector

 • It’s intended to prevent tax avoidance by business and individuals where individual contractors provide personal services to a business client via their own intermediary (i.e. a Personal Service Company or a partnership, known as a PSC).

 • IR35 applies where, in reality and but for the PSC, the contractor would be an employee for tax purposes of the client or end user.
+If it applies, then PAYE and National Insurance contributions must be deducted from the fees paid to the PSC.

 • IR35 is a tax rule – it doesn’t change a contractor’s status for employment law purposes.

-• Following a pre-introduction review in early 2020, the government has said that:
+• The government has said that:

 • new information from the changes will not be used to open investigations into PSCs for past tax years, unless fraud or criminal behaviour is suspected